mongodb/docs-cluster-to-cluster-sync/source/includes/collections/behavior-capped-collections.rst

   ``convertToCapped``, ``mongosync`` exits with an error.
 - ``mongosync`` does not support :dbcommand:`cloneCollectionAsCapped`.
-- ``mongosync`` does not support dropping a collection and then recreating the collection with the same name as a capped collection.
+- ``mongosync`` does not support dropping a collection and then recreating the collection as a capped collection under the same name.

 Capped collections on the source cluster work normally during sync.